hyurl/sfn/docs/v06x/en-US/message-channel.md

-Unlike the traditional message queue mechanism, the MessageChannel that SFN provided doesn't run on a specific server, it's distributed, decentralized and exists on every individual server, any other services connected to the server can subscribe its events.
+Unlike the traditional message queue mechanism, the MessageChannel that SFN provided doesn't run on a specific server, it's distributed, decentralized and exists on every individual server, any other services connected to the server can subscribe its topics.
 Which means, not every service could receive the messages published by the MessageChannel.
-In the above example, rpc-server-2 must connect to rpc-server-1 in order to receive the `greeting` event.
+In the above example, rpc-server-2 must connect to rpc-server-1 in order to receive the `greeting` topic.

 # Push WebSocket Messages